-Like all stews, our Santa Fe versions developed as an inexpensive way to make a little bit of meat go a long way by adding the humble peasant combo of potato and onion to expand the portfolio.
-The traditional stew combination of meat (usually pork or beef, but chicken is common, and turkey is a seasonal treat) with the vegetable classics cooked low and slow until the meat is tender goes to new heights when green chile makes a deliciously spicy sauce.
-I grew up on my mother’s brawny beef stew, and I apologize, Mom, but your recipe has been supplanted by the hot stuff.
+There is one thing that is always in both the locals' freezer and refrigerator, and that’s green chile.
+In the winter, multiple bags of roasted, peeled, and frozen pods await their transformation into green chile stew.
+Add a little of this, a little of that, and it’s dinner!
+Like all stews, our Santa Fe versions developed as an inexpensive way to make a little bit of meat go a long way by adding the humble combo of potato and onion to expand the portfolio.
+The traditional stew combination of meat (usually pork or beef, but chicken is common, and turkey is a seasonal treat) and vegetables is cooked low and slow until the meat is tender.
+Of course, vegetarian options are always delicious as well!

-New Mexico was the first state in the U.S. to have an official state cookie, designated back in 1989.
-Massachusetts and Pennsylvania can fight over who really has the best official chocolate chip cookie, but no one else has the subtly sweet anise-flavored sugar cookie we call a biscochito — or bizcochito, depending on who’s doing the spelling (like pozole vs. posole, and I won’t fight those battles).
+New Mexico was the first state in the US to have an official state cookie, designated in 1989.
+Massachusetts and Pennsylvania can fight over who really has the best official chocolate chip cookie, but no one else has the subtly sweet anise-flavored sugar cookie we call a biscochito—or bizcochito.

 Heritage recipes are guarded closely and released with Grandma’s admonitions on ingredients and technique.
-Traditionally made with lard, which some still consider superior for results, biscochitos start to appear in our Santa Fe households when holiday garlands start to deck the halls.
+Traditionally made with lard, which some still consider superior for results (but you can easily bake with butter!), biscochitos start to appear in our Santa Fe households when holiday garlands start to deck the halls.
 Their light flavor and delicate sweetness never overpower after a meal.
-With a cup of coffee, they make a surprisingly delicious breakfast (okay, I confess to a sweet tooth active all day long), or a simple midnight snack.
-Like basic sugar cookies, they are pretty darn easy to make — check out this recipe from the Santa Fe School of Cooking.
-But you can make it even easier by picking up a box at The Chocolate Maven, where they are made with butter so vegetarians can eat sweet too!
+With a cup of coffee, they make a surprisingly delicious breakfast, or a simple midnight snack.
+Like basic sugar cookies, they are pretty darn easy to make—check out this recipe from the Santa Fe School of Cooking.